Shreyas Iyer: Domestic career

-In 2014, Iyer represented Trent Bridge Cricket Team.
-During a trip of the UK, he played three matches scoring 297 runs at an average of 99 with a highest score of 171, a new team record.
+In 2014, Iyer represented the Trent Bridge Cricket Team.
+During a trip to the UK, he played three matches, scoring 297 runs and averaging 99 runs per game.
+He set a new team record with a highest score of 171.

 Iyer made his List A debut for Mumbai in November 2014, playing in the 2014–15 Vijay Hazare Trophy.
 He scored 273 runs in that tournament at an average of 54.60.
 Iyer made his first-class cricket debut in December 2014 during the 2014–15 Ranji Trophy.
-He scored a total of 809 runs in his debut Ranji season at an average of 50.56 including two centuries and six fifties.
-He was 7th highest scorer of 2014–15 Ranji Trophy.
+He scored a total of 809 runs at an average of 50.56 in his debut Ranji season, including two centuries and six fifties.
+He was 7th highest scorer of the 2014–15 Ranji Trophy.

-In the 2015–16 Ranji Trophy, Iyer scored 1,321 runs during the tournament including four centuries and seven fifties at an average of 73.39, becoming the top scorer of the Ranji season and second player to score 1,300 runs in a single Ranji Trophy competition.
-In the 2016–17 Ranji Trophy, Iyer scored 725 runs including two centuries and two fifties at an average of 42.64.
-He scored 202 not out off 210 balls, against the visiting Australia team in a 3-Day Practice match in Mumbai, his highest first-class score.
+In the 2015–16 Ranji Trophy, Iyer scored 1,321 runs at an average of 73.39, including four centuries and seven fifties, becoming the top scorer of the Ranji season and the second player to score 1,300 runs in a single Ranji Trophy competition.
+In the 2016–17 Ranji Trophy, Iyer scored 725 runs at an average of 42.64, including two centuries and two fifties.
+He scored 202 not out off 210 balls against the visiting Australia team in a 3-Day Practice match in Mumbai, his highest first-class score.

-In September 2018, Iyer was named as the vice-captain of Mumbai for the 2018–19 Vijay Hazare Trophy tournament.
+In September 2018, Iyer was named the vice-captain of Mumbai for the 2018–19 Vijay Hazare Trophy tournament.
 He was the leading run-scorer for Mumbai in the tournament, with 373 runs in seven matches.
-In October 2018, Iyer was named as the captain of India B's squad for the 2018–19 Deodhar Trophy.
-He was also the leading run-scorer in the Deodhar Trophy, with 199 runs in three matches.
+In October 2018, Iyer was named the captain of India B's squad for the 2018–19 Deodhar Trophy.
+He was also the leading run-scorer in that tournament, with 199 runs in three matches.

-In February 2019, in the opening round of the 2018–19 Syed Mushtaq Ali Trophy tournament, Iyer made the highest total by an Indian batsman in a T20 match, when he scored 147 runs.
+In February 2019, in the opening round of the 2018–19 Syed Mushtaq Ali Trophy tournament, Iyer made the highest score by an Indian batsman in a T20 match, scoring 147 runs.

-In March 2021, Iyer was signed by Lancashire for their 2021 season of the Royal London One-Day Cup.
+In March 2021, Iyer was signed by Lancashire for their 2021 season of the Royal London One-Day Cup, but, in July 2021, Iyer opted out of the tournament to recover from an injury.

+In February 2024, the Board of Control for Cricket in India (BCCI) mandated Iyer to participate in the 2023-24 Ranji Trophy.
+Iyer did not play in the quarter-final against Baroda citing back issues.
+Subsequently, Iyer lost his BCCI central contract.
+Later, Iyer appeared in the semifinal against Tamil Nadu and the final against Vidharbha, as Mumbai went on to win the Ranji Trophy.